gisisfun/fun_with_gnaf/README.md

 The reason people choose the G_NAF File is beacuse it maganges the issues of of complexity when it comes to how people describe their location by a mail delivery address.
 This makes the file complex.
 Organisations purchase softeare to further assist with this complexity.

+Location source from the G-NAF file on whole are 'accurate' relative to the environemnt the location data was collect.
+Not all G-NAF file locations match the ground truth locations due to a range of factors.

-The ability for an organisation to say that the supplied software is being used to produce correct results is based on the level of understanding the the underlying G_NAF File and changes applied it over time by staff of the organsiation.
+The ability for an organisation to say that the supplied software is being used to produce correct results is based on the level of understanding the the underlying G_NAF File and changes applied it over time by staff of the organstsaion.

 **Geospatial National Address File (G-NAF)**